 This riverside village in Reading is considered one of the finest places to live in the country.
 There's lovely river walks and a particularly fine public park to explore on foot.

-This walk takes you along the river to neighbouring Sonning before visiting Twyford and its pretty nature reserves.
+This walk takes you along the river to neighbouring Sonning before visiting Twyford, Charvil Country Park and the Loddon Nature reserves.

 The walk starts at the delightful Caversham Court Gardens on the northern side of the river near Caversham Bridge.
 There's some beautiful gardens here with lakes, the foundations of a medieval house, a herb garden and a tree-lined park open to the public at no charge.
 After exploring the gardens you head west to cross Caversham Bridge where you can pick up the Thames Path National Trail and follow it east to King's Meadow and Sonning.
 At St Patrick's Bridge you leave the river to follow Milestone Avenue south to Charvil.
 Continue south east and you will come to the nature reserves to the west of Twyford village.
 There's some nice footpaths here around a number of pretty pools with lots of wildlife to look out for on the water.